 - 7) If none of these evidences can be produced, an affidavit of age sworn to by the parent, accompanied by a certificate of age signed by a public health officer or by a public school physician, or if neither of these shall be available in the county by a licensed practicing physician designated by the school board, which certificate shall state that the health officer or physician has examined the child and believes that the age as stated in the affidavit is substantially correct. - b.
-Immunization Record

-Medical evidence of immunization for hepatitis B, poliomyelitis, diphtheria, mumps, rubeola, rubella, pertussis, tetanus, varicella and such other communicable diseases as may be required by the division of health.

-- a.
-Any child may be granted exemption from the immunization requirements whose parent or guardian objects in writing because such conflicts with his religious tenets or practices or where a competent medical authority certifies that the child should be excused from the required immunizations for medical reasons. - 2) The immunization shall not be required if the division of health determines that the immunization is unnecessary or hazardous. - c.
+Immunization Record Medical evidence of immunization for hepatitis B, poliomyelitis, diphtheria, mumps, rubeola, rubella, pertussis, tetanus, varicella and such other communicable diseases as may be required by the division of health. - Any child may be granted exemption from the immunization requirements whose parent or guardian objects in writing because such conflicts with his religious tenets or practices or where a competent medical authority certifies that the child should be excused from the required immunizations for medical reasons. - The immunization shall not be required if the division of health determines that the immunization is unnecessary or hazardous. - c.
 Record of physical examination within the last 12 months of the beginning school date. - d.
 Copy of social security card.
 The school district may request but not require social security numbers.
-The purpose of collecting the social security number is for Federal and State reporting only. (§ 1008.386, F.S) - e.
-Proof of residency - 1) utility bill (showing address) - 2) rental statement (agreement) with address - 3) notarized affidavit - 4) a permanent change of station order as proof of residency for military families.
+The purpose of collecting the social security number is for Federal and State reporting only.
+(Section 1008.386, F.S) - e.
+Proof of residency - 1) utility bill (showing address) - 2) rental statement (agreement) with address - 3) notarized affidavit a.
+An in-state transfer student previously enrolled in a school in the state of Florida shall present the above information or have